The console is glowing.

 Not because of a lack of patriotism, Italia ’90 Magic Nights still resounded in my temples, but for the obvious difficulty in finding the real correspondent of each player.

-And the vain trials floated definitively in front of that certain Petro, relegated every time on the bench for a kind of aversion to foreinger.
+Emilio… Perhaps the last Emilio who have played in Serie A maybe did it between the two world wars… And the vain trials floated definitively in front of that certain Petro, relegated every time on the bench for a kind of aversion to foreigners.

 Petrol blue jersey with black details.
 Unpublished but, after all, to leave in the drawers of fantasy.